-Horses strides are shorter than in working canter, the hocks maintain a clear impulsion and the hind legs take more weight; the point of gravity is moving backwards and the neck and poll coming up more and more with the nose always a bit in front of the vertical showing a clear uphill tendency and self carriage; the basic is a clear three beat and a light steady contact with suppleness and elasticity
+The Horses strides are shorter than in working canter with the hocks maintain a clear impulsion and the hind legs take more weight; the point of gravity is moving backwards and the neck and poll increasingly coming up with the nose slightly in front of the vertical demonstrating a clear uphill tendency and self-carriage.
+The basic pace is clearly three beats with a light steady contact that demonstrates the Horses suppleness and elasticity.